CS4224-Distributed-Databases/cockroachdb/README.md

     - run `./start-cockroach-node3.sh` on server xcnc22 (Node3) <br>
     - run `./start-cockroach-node4.sh` on server xcnc23 (Node4) <br>
     - run `./start-cockroach-node5.sh` on server xcnc24 (Node5) <br>
-    - If you have not initialised the cluster before, run `cockroach init --insecure` on either of the servers eg, xcnc20 <br>
+    - If you have not initialised the cluster before, run `cockroach init --insecure --host=192.168.48.169:50000` on either of the servers eg, xcnc20 <br>
-3. To check that the cluster is working, type `cockroach sql --host=192.168.48.169 --insecure` on xcnc20.
+3. To check that the cluster is working, type `cockroach sql --host=192.168.48.169:50000 --insecure` on xcnc20.
 Make sure to match the host address to the one set for that machine you are typing the command for.
 The ip can be seen in the script.
+Alternate command is `cockroach node status --host=192.168.48.169:50000 --insecure`
-4. You will also see new folders titled node1, node2, node3...node5 being created inside the /temp directory.
+4. You will also see new folders titled node1, node2, node3, node4 and node5 being created inside the /temp directory.

 >Check that file scripts permissions are `rwx------`
 >If you experience any problems whereby ports have been binded, you can refer to the last section of the readme to find out how to kill the process.